OceanicJS/Oceanic/README.md

 ## Installation
 NodeJS **16.16.0** or higher is required.

 **Do note we are currently in the alpha stage.
-Releases will be made when I see it.
+Releases will be made when I see fit.
 See [Install From Github](#install-from-github) if you wish to install in-dev versions. (due to the nature of an alpha, bugs are being found all the time, so installing in-dev versions is currently your best bet for being up-to-date)**

 ```sh
 npm i oceanic.js